 '.dynamicActiveSecrets[0].secret.tlsCertificate.certificateChain.inlineBytes' | base64 --decode > chain.pem

-From the certificate trust chain, we can see that
+From the certificate trust chain, we can see:

-If you want to modify the rotation period for istiod certificates from 60 days (1440 hours) to 30 days (720 hours), run the following command:
+If you want to modify the rotation period of istiod certificates from 60 days (1440 hours) to 30 days (720 hours), run the following command:

 cat << EOF | kubectl apply -f -